-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Everett is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Everett is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Everett is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Everett who work in office and administrative support (13.83%), sales jobs (8.66%), and management occupations (7.87%).

 Also of interest is that Everett has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Everett is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Everett is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The education level of Everett citizens is a little higher than the average for US cities and towns: 21.64% of adults in Everett have at least a bachelor's degree.
+The citizens of Everett are slightly better educated than the national average of 21.84% for all cities and towns, with 21.64% of adults in Everett having a bachelor's degree or advanced degree.